stella3d/SharedArray/README.md

 But there are two points of friction / inefficiency when it comees to bridging the gap between these two:

-1) you have to use `NativeArray<T>` in jobs, which means if you want to pass data to a method that takes `T[]`, you need to do some wasteful copying
+1) you have to use `NativeArray<T>` in jobs, which means if you want to do some calculations in a job and pass that data to a method that takes `T[]`, you need to do some wasteful copying.

 2) `Unity.Mathematics` package has special new types that work with Burst, and replace the existing Unity math structs and methods.
-We want to both the compiler-specific performance advantage of using those types, without the overhead of converting back from `float4` -> `Vector4`.
+We want to get the compiler-specific performance advantage of using those new types, without the overhead of converting back from `Unity.Mathematics` types to `UnityEngine` types (such as `float4` -> `Vector4`).

 ## Safety